 The drone’s headless mode allows it to fly in any direction, and the 360° eversion feature makes this machine very easy to maneuver.
 The control distance is 50-100m, or 164 – 328 feet, making it an amazing drone for kids.

-Potensic A20W drone comes with 3 batteries that enables the quadcopter to fly for around 21 minutes continuously without interruptions.
-Get the self view with its real-time transmission that lets you enjoy recording your favorite moments and trips.
+A Potensic A20W drone comes with 3 batteries that enable the quadcopter to fly for around 21 minutes continuously without interruptions.
+Get the self-view with its real-time transmission that lets you enjoy recording your favorite moments and trips.

-It can be controlled using smart phones, incorporating several cool features like flying on a controlled path.
-It is easily chargeable with a usb cable that allows users to charge the drone when you are travelling.
+It can be controlled using smartphones, incorporating several cool features like flying on a controlled path.
+It is easily changeable with a USB cable that allows users to charge the drone when traveling.